 Smarter Faster Better: The Secrets of Being Productive by Charles Duhigg

 Drawing on the very latest findings in neuroscience, psychology and behavioural economics, he demonstrates the eight simple principles that govern productivity.
 He demonstrates how the most dynamic and effective people – from CEOs to film-makers to software entrepreneurs – deploy them.
 And he shows how you can, too.

-If you have any suggestions to add to this list, I’d love to hear from you!
+If you have any suggestions or you’d like to share your own best books on productivity and time management to add to this list, I’d love to hear from you!
 Please email me at firstname.lastname@example.org.